Monday, March 31, 2008

 bronchitis, expressed concerns about tracheomalacia and bronchitis/ asked

-/ Dr not concerned, sent home
+about admitting him to hospital/ Dr not concerned, sent home

 w/antibiotic